Many-body localization on finite generation fractal lattices: Many-body entanglement entropy

-The variance of the entanglement entropy is another quantity to identify the transition between the ergodic and the many-body localized phases \cite{pollman1,sheng1}.
-The maximum of the variance of the entanglement entropy provides the transition point.
-We study this quantity for the model on the fractal lattices.
+The entanglement entropy is another quantity to identify the transition between ergodicity and many-body localization \cite{pollman1,sheng1}.
+The variance of the entanglement entropy has a peak at the transition point.
+We study this quantity for the considered fractal lattices.

-We partition the system into two parts, which we denote A and B. The von Neumann entanglement entropy of part A of the state $|\Psi \rangle$ is
+We partition the system into two parts, which we denote $A$ and $B$.
+The von Neumann entanglement entropy of part $A$ of the state $|\Psi \rangle$ is

 where